Category Archives: Club news

 Reports of previous meetings

-The walk is in two halves, both starting at the pub.
-One half includes St James the Great church and the ancient ‘Radley Oak’ in the grounds of Radley College.
-The other explores some of the old farmhouses and cottages of Lower Radley, and the River Thames.
+The walk has two halves, both starting at the Bowyer Arms pub.
+One half includes St James the Great Church and the ancient ‘Radley Oak’ in the grounds of Radley College.
+The other explores some of the old farmhouses and cottages in Lower Radley and takes you down to the River Thames.

 Front cover of Radley Heritage Walk leaflet